Former AP photojournalist Kim Chonkil dies at age 89

 Continue Reading Below

-Kim's son, Kim Kuchul, confirmed he died in New York on Thursday.
+Kim's son, Kim Kuchul, said he died in New York on Thursday after suffering from kidney and respiratory problems.

 Kim covered South Korea for AP for nearly 40 years until leaving the company in 1987, a period during which the country rose from the devastation of the 1950-53 Korean War into an Asian industrial power and a full-fledged democracy following a bloody struggle against dictatorship.

-He will be remembered for one of the most iconic photos in South Korea's history — a May 1961 photo of military strongman Park Chung-hee, in an army cap and sunglasses, observing a march of military cadets in capital Seoul, two days after seizing power in a coup.
+Kim will be remembered for one of the most iconic photos in South Korea's history — a May 1961 photo of Gen. Park Chung-hee, in an army cap and sunglasses, observing a march of military cadets in capital Seoul, two days after seizing power in a coup.

+For most South Koreans, it was the first time they saw the staunch anti-communist dictator who would rule the country for nearly 20 years before being assassinated in 1979.
+He left a mixed legacy as a successful economic strategist and a brutal strongman who tortured and executed dissidents.

+Hired by AP during the 1950-53 Korean War, Kim also covered the fall of South Korea's first president, Syngman Rhee, who fled into exile in Hawaii in 1960 amid nationwide protests over election-rigging suspicions and pro-democracy demonstrations in the southern city of Gwangju, where hundreds died in a violent crackdown.